silpol/OpenPyCR/README.md

 others will extend this work to make OpenPCR even better.

 ##Where
+Immediate needs for this client include code to make it fully cross-platform.
+The ncc binaries that allow reading of machine state are compiled for Windows and Linux, presumably the Linux binaries are also used for Mac.
+All that should be needed to make this cross-platform is to amend openpcrlib with default mount directories for OpenPCR.
+I (Cathal) have no intention of doing so, as I only use/endorse Linux.
+It may also be necessary to identify Linux distros other than Ubuntu if they have different mountpoints to the Ubuntu default (/media/OPENPCR).

 Further development of this library/client might head towards a Tcl/Tk GUI, locally- hosted webapp, or a daemon for smartphone control when connected to a networked PC.